Hatsunespica/xdsl-smt/artifact.md

            -hbw 64,5000,5000
 ```

+This command takes about 1 minutes to run on an Apple M1 MacBook Pro.
-Which should result in the exact output on `stdout`:
+And should result in the exact output on `stdout`:

 ```
 #################################   KnownBits And   ############################